mararbia/mararbia/README.md

 <br/>

-I'm a recent graduate of the Systems Analysis and Development course at the Federal Institute of Education, Science and Technology of the Triângulo Mineiro - IFTM and I'm looking for my first job.
+I am a recent graduate of the Systems Analysis and Development course at the Federal Institute of Education, Science and Technology of the Triângulo Mineiro - IFTM and I am looking for a job.

 <br/>